agrosner/DBFlow/usage/DatabaseModules.md

 Otherwise, the application must be aware that is needs to manually instruct DBFlow to load a database module.
-Lastly, ```FlowManager.initModule(moduleName)``` can be invoked multiple times without causing any extra side-effects.
+Lastly, ```FlowManager.initModule(moduleName)``` can be invoked multiple times without causing any additional side-effects after the first invocation.